greg-raven/Impeachment-Chronicles/_posts/2024-04-30-every-awful-thing.md

 Trump insisted in April, however, that he will leave the issue up to the states, but there's plenty of reason to doubt this, not least of which is that the conservative activists shaping his potential policy seem dead-set on a national ban.
 Trump also undermined his own pledge to leave the issue to the states just days after making it.
 When the Arizona Supreme Court revived a near-total ban on abortion from 1864, Trump said the state went too far, and that "it'll be straightened out."

-Trump told Time Magazine a few weeks later that he would --- as Eric Cortalessa, who interviewed Trump, put it --- "let red states monitor women's pregnancies and prosecute those who violate abortion bans."
+Trump told *TIME* magazine a few weeks later that he would --- as Eric Cortalessa, who interviewed Trump, put it --- "let red states monitor women's pregnancies and prosecute those who violate abortion bans."

 **He will bring back the death penalty in a big way**